UTexas

 Sec.
 11–902.
 Notice to Administrative Offices

-1. The Dean of Students will notify the Office of the Registrar and other appropriate administrative offices if a disciplinary sanction restricts a student from being enrolled at the University during the period of the sanction.
-A bar may be imposed by the Dean of Students if one of the following sanctions has been assessed because of violation of a Regents’ Rule or University rule or regulation:
+1. Student Conduct will notify the Office of the Registrar and other appropriate administrative offices if a disciplinary sanction restricts a student from being enrolled at the University during the period of the sanction.
+A bar may be imposed by Student Conduct if one of the following sanctions has been assessed because of violation of a Regents’ Rule or university rule or regulation:

 1. bar against readmission or bar against reenrollment;